topicos20152/WEB/README.md

 # Usage

-To get started you can simply download or clone the repo and put it inside a web server like Apache, nginx, etc. (only to prevent Cross Origin Request bugs).
+To get started you can simply download or clone the repo and put it inside a web server like Apache, nginx, etc. (just to prevent Cross Origin Request bugs).

 Then you can open the folder `http://<your webserver base url>/sigaa-x/app` and the index.html should renderize like a charm.